chunes3/aoc-uiua/discord-solutions/README.md

 # Advent of Code 2023 Uiua Discord Solutions

-This is my attempt to curate the solutions that have been shared on the [Uiua discord server](https://discord.gg/3r9nrfYhCc).
+This is my attempt to curate the [Advent of Code](https://adventofcode.com/) solutions that have been shared on the [Uiua discord server](https://discord.gg/3r9nrfYhCc).
 If you wish to avoid spoilers, turn back now.

 ## Days